razel-galbraith/razel-galbraith.github.io/blog/razelblog.md

 ### Do I also want the style to be applied to all of my blog entries?

 I see it having one cohesive style throughout the website so there is continuity between the blog entries.

+Learning Competencies:

+[x] Set up a basic HTML page with the appropriate tags (HTML, head, title, etc.)
+[x] Add paragraphs, headings, links, images, lists, and/or tables [x] Divide content on a page using divs and spans
+[x] Include a viewport meta tag in your HTML files
+[x] Use media queries in a CSS file to change the page layout for mobile (320px), tablet (768px) and desktop (1200px+) screen sizes
+[x] Link an external stylesheet to an HTML document [x] Position elements using CSS
+[x] Modify element style (size, color, etc) using CSS [x] Use classes and ids to manipulate elements